KadriUmay/UA-.UWP-Universal-Windows-Platform-1/README.md

-# UA-.NET-Windows-Universal-Platform
+# UA-Universal-Windows-Platform
-OPC Unified Architecture .NET for the Windows Universal Platform
+OPC Unified Architecture for the Universal Windows Platform